2022 Rules

 CHEERING:

-• Both sides are expected to be silent upon the referee's whistle signaling that a player may serve.
+- Both sides–players and coaches, both on and off the court–are expected to be silent upon the referee's whistle signaling that a player may serve.
 Cheering during an opponent's serve is distracting and is grounds for a re-serve.
 Cheering during your own team's serve is also distracting and therefore discouraged.

 BASIC RULES OF VOLLEYBALL: